HawkesLab/DataProcessing-BestPractices/Rmarkdown_identifyPhotos.md

 photo.df <- read_exif(path = photopath, recursive = T, quiet = F)
 ```

 This includes a ton of information that we don't need.
-We just want to keep when and where the photo was taken.
+We just want to keep when the photo was taken.
 Also, this time stamp format is more info than we need and it doesn't match the date format in `sites.csv`.

 ``` r
 library(tidyverse)